RedTeamPentesting/pretender/README.md

   the default list `hostinfo/mac-vendors.txt`.
 Only lines with MAC prefixes in the following format are recognized: `FF:FF:FF<tab>VendorID<tab>Vendor` (the MAC prefix length can be arbitrary).
-- If you only want to perform Kerberos relaying you can specify `--no-lnr` and `--spoof-types SOA` to ignore any queries that are unrelated to the attack.
+- If you only want to perform Kerberos relaying via dynamic updates you can specify `--no-lnr` and `--spoof-types SOA` to ignore any queries that are unrelated to the attack.
+- Kerberos relaying via spoofed LLMNR names (`--spoof-llmnr-name`) is more effective when mDNS and NetBIOS-NS are disabled (`--no-netbios --no-mdns`).
 - When conducting a Kerberos relay attack where `krbrelayx.py` runs on a different host than pretender (relay IPv4 address points to different host that runs `krbrelayx.py`), the host running `krbrelayx.py` will also need to